SpellholdStudios/Lucy_the_Wyvern/README.md

 <hr>

-Forum: www.shsforums.net/topic/33667-lucy-the-wyvern/
-Readme: www.tolkienacrossthewater.com/readme-lucy.txt

 ## <a name="intro" id="intro"></a>Overview

-Provides a resolution to the saga of the enigmatic winged creature in Ribald's store.
-The mod adds an alternate outcome to meeting Lucy, the wyvern in the Adventure Mart.

-This mod adds a twist to the encounter with Lucy, the wyvern in the Adventure Mart.
+This mod adds an alternate outcome to meeting Lucy, the wyvern in the Adventure Mart, and provides a resolution to the saga of the enigmatic winged creature in Ribald's store.

 To access this encounter, simply talk to Lucy with your Bhaalspawn PC.